lunfardo314/lunfardo314.github.io/README.md

 UTXO determinism eliminates MEV at the base layer.

 Sybil resistance is built directly into the ledger.
 Influence emerges from token ownership rather than proof-of-cost or privileged roles.
 Total system cost remains bounded and independent of market cap.
-Fairness is driven by ongoing token-holder participation.
+Fairness is driven by the permissionless liquidity of the token and by ongoing token-holder participation.

 The protocol is verifiable: its properties can be formally proven (e.g., with TLA+) directly from the ledger’s immutable constraint layer, within clearly stated system-wide assumptions.
 Governance is not part of the protocol: only backward-compatible, formally proven refinements are allowed.